Forside / Partners & Donors / Sida / Support Mechanism for Indigenous People

 In addition to managing the fund, Oxfam’s role is to provide the necessary technical and political support to the local organizations, supporting their communication strategies and providing capacity development.

-See the other Sida-supported project
+See the other Sida-supported projects